-The Misterton Design Code 2022 notes that the village has a strong relationship with its surrounding landscape.
+47. The Misterton Design Code 2022 notes that the village has a strong relationship with its surrounding landscape.
 The village's most significant green and blue links are the Chesterfield Canal, the area surrounding All Saints Church, and the several links connecting to the large green gap in the east of the village.
 There is also a finer grain network of green elements that includes hedgerow boundaries, private gardens, tree planting, and grass verges.
 Many of these links act as wildlife corridors, making them important connections for local biodiversity.
-These green gaps and links combine to create the green infrastructure in the Parish (see Map 4 and extract A and B from the Misterton Design Guide.
+These green gaps and links combine to create the green infrastructure in the Parish.
+The Design Code identifies these green gaps and links using aerial images and maps.